 Compliance Documents are prepared by the Department of Building and Housing in accordance with section 22 of the Building Act 2004.
-A Compliance Document is for use in establishing compliance with the New Zealand Building Code.
+They are non-mandatory guidance documents offering only one method of compliance with specific performance criteria of the New Zealand Building Code.